 I sent you a question, why didn’t you answer it?

 On another note, I make a lot of specialized videos and articles that cover a lot of questions on building arcades.
-These videos are available to members of The Geek Pub Guild.
-Consider joining to the Guild.
+These videos are available to Premium Members.
+Consider joining Premium.
 Guild members can also download all of my plan files for free, so it makes a lot sense to be a member if you’re going to build any of my arcades.

 What is the size of the arc on one of your arcade plans?

 I get asked this constantly, even though its mentioned numerous times on the site, YouTube, and elsewhere.
 Let me be snarky for a minute.
 If I said it was 12″ for example what would you do?
 The compass you made from scraps or two nails used with a piece of string does not have measurement marks on it.
 There is no way to “set it”.
 Frankly, that’s just not how compasses work.
 I demonstrate how to set it in the Bartop Arcade video.
 Here’s another good video on understanding compasses at YouTube.
 With a little practice you’ll be a pro in no time!

 What is the angle of some component of your arcade?